 You're not doomed to toss and turn every night.
 Consider simple tips for better sleep, from setting a sleep schedule to including physical activity in your daily routine.By Mayo Clinic Staff

-Think about all the factors that can interfere with a good night's sleep — from pressure at work and family responsibilities to unexpected challenges, such as layoffs, relationship issues or illnesses.
+Think about all the factors that can interfere with a good night's sleep — from work stress and family responsibilities to unexpected challenges, such as illnesses.
 It's no wonder that quality sleep is sometimes elusive.

-Although you might not be able to control all of the factors that interfere with your sleep, you can adopt habits that encourage better sleep.
-Start with these simple sleep tips.
+While you might not be able to control the factors that interfere with your sleep, you can adopt habits that encourage better sleep.
+Start with these simple tips.

 Nicotine, caffeine and alcohol deserve caution, too.
-The stimulating effects of nicotine and caffeine — which take hours to wear off — can wreak havoc with quality sleep.
-And even though alcohol might make you feel sleepy at first, it can disrupt sleep later in the night.
+The stimulating effects of nicotine and caffeine take hours to wear off and can wreak havoc on quality sleep.
+And even though alcohol might make you feel sleepy, it can disrupt sleep later in the night.

 Create a room that's ideal for sleeping.
 Often, this means cool, dark and quiet.
+Exposure to light might make it more challenging to fall asleep.
+Avoid prolonged use of light-emitting screens just before bedtime.
 Consider using room-darkening shades, earplugs, a fan or other devices to create an environment that suits your needs.

-Long daytime naps can interfere with nighttime sleep — especially if you're struggling with insomnia or poor sleep quality at night.
-If you choose to nap during the day, limit yourself to about 10 to 30 minutes and make it during the midafternoon.
+Long daytime naps can interfere with nighttime sleep.
+If you choose to nap, limit yourself to up to 30 minutes and avoid doing so late in the day.